Subword complexes via triangulations of root polytopes: Pipe dream complexes as triangulations of root polytopes

-Notice that the first string of $E$ steps are in $A$.
-Furthermore, the $E$ steps that can be seen as the boundary of the bottom reduced pipe dream B of $\pi$ and such that $E$ bounds row $r$ of length $l_r$ of B and the row below row $r$ of length $l_{r+1}$ is at least two boxes shorter than row $r$ and moreover, step $E$ is not $(l_{r+1}+1)^{st}$ from the left side are also in $A$.
-Also, we are placing dots in the rightmost boxes of the core region as well as in positions $(l_{r+1}+1)^{st}$ until $(l_r-1)^{th}$ in rows $r$ of the bottom reduced pipe dream B which are longer than row $r+1$ by at least two boxes.
+\textit{Remark.} We note that the above construction can be simplified in the special case of $\pi=1\pi'$ with $D(\pi')$ a partition with distinct parts.
+Indeed, in the above construction the first string of E steps are in $A$.
+Furthermore, the E steps that can be seen as the boundary of the bottom reduced pipe dream B of $\pi$ and such that E bounds row $r$ of length $l_r$ of B and the row below row $r$ of length $l_{r+1}$ is at least two boxes shorter than row $r$ and moreover, step E is not $(l_{r+1}+1)^{st}$ from the left side are also in $A$.
+Also, we are placing dots in the rightmost boxes of the core region as well as in positions $(l_{r+1}+1)^{st}$ until $(l_r-1)^{th}$ in rows $r$ of the bottom reduced pipe dream B that are longer than row $r+1$ by at least two boxes.
 In the case in which $\pi=1\pi'$ where $\pi'$ is dominant with its diagram having all parts distinct, then the decoration on the core diagram is much simpler.
-The first string of $E$ steps consist of only one $E$ step and this is also the only $E$ step in $A$, so the number of vertices of $T(\pi)$ is 2 more than the size of the largest column of the diagram of $\pi$.
+The first string of E steps consist of only one E step and this is also the only E step in $A$, so the number of vertices of $T(\pi)$ is 2 more than the size of the largest column of the diagram of $\pi$.
 The dots are placed on the rightmost boxes of cr$(\pi)$, see Figure \ref{dist}.